sindrila/ubb-schedule-translation/README.md

 # Translation script

 Script that queries the current schedule database and inserts the corresponding data in a new database.
+Instructions:
-Add a .env file with the following fields:
+1. Add a .env file with the following fields:
 ```
 MYSQL_HOST=****
 MYSQL_USER=****